gregdetre/healthyselfjournal/docs/reference/AUDIO_SPEECH_GENERATION.md

 ## Troubleshooting

 - “attempted relative import with no known parent package” when launching:
-  - Prefer running the package as a module: `uv run --active python -m examinedlifejournal journal ...`.
+  - Prefer running the package as a module: `uv run --active python -m healthyselfjournal journal ...`.
   - Or ensure the package is run via its CLI entrypoint once defined.

 - “No audio player found (tried afplay, ffplay)”: